Key differences between Japanese and Western animation in style, narrative and visual culture

 Use of time and narrative rhythm

-Japanese and Western animation reveal different cultural perspectives which are reflected both in the realism of the characters and in the visual elements.
+Japanese and Western animation reveal different things cultural perspectives which are reflected both in the realism of the characters and in the visual elements.

 Exploring these particularities helps to better understand the cultural richness that each tradition brings to the art of animation.